XSnow/XSnow.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: 黃雪晶 | first part of my domain name AT outlook.com
+subtitle: 黃雪晶 | slow AT xsnow.live

 profile:
   align: right